GeoDaCenter/rgeoda/README.md

 NOTE: This version is still under development, with many changes that might cause issues and errors.

-This version is a prototype of pygeoda aims to build up the framework that allows pygeoda to be easily compiled, build, installed and distributed on different platforms (Windows, Mac OSX, and Linux).
+This version is a prototype of rgeoda aims to build up the framework that allows rgeoda to be easily installed in R on different platforms (Windows, Mac OSX, and Linux).

 ### Installation